vuw-research-computing/raapoi-docs/docs/mods_admins.md

 ## Pruning unattended vscode-server processes

+If the login node is behaving erratically or unresponse it may be running out of memory due to left over vscode-server processes which don't exit when the user has finished with them.

-!!! warning: "Caution:"
+!!! warning "Caution:"
     Killing processes may result in lost work, you may need an Admin to perform the tasks as root user.

-If the login node is behaving erratically or unresponse it may be running out of memory due to left over vscode-server processes which don't exit when the user has finished with them.

-Used these commands to identify that this is happening.
+Use these commands to identify that this is happening:

 This will output a sorted list of processes by memory usage.
 Commands named "node" or "pvserver-real" belonging to users may show large memory usage.

-You may also see mysql, slurmctld, and other slum things as well as polkitd and httpd are system related and are expected to use lots of memory to run the cluster.

 ```
 top -o VIRT
 ```

+You may also see mysql, slurmctld, and other slum things as well as polkitd and httpd are system related and are expected to use lots of memory to run the cluster.

 This command will list all the processes by username once you have identified the top memory users